 Self-storage units are wonderful things.
 You can safely and quickly declutter your home and put away items you are currently not using.
 They allow you to keep them safe and out of the way without forcing you to dispose of them!
 However, we sometimes go a bit too far in our storing zeal.
 Where exactly lies the line of what we can and cannot store in a self-storage unit?
 What are the things it would be unwise or dangerous to keep there?
-Well, to better help you draw the line, we have put together our list of items you must never keep in your self-storage unit!
+Well, to better help you draw the line, we have collaborated with the self storage experts at London Storage and put together a list of items you must never keep in your self-storage unit!

 Living creatures or plants